mktsy/MiniProject-SmartLight/README.md

   - Light bulb

 # Sheet
-Folder relay for test your relay 4 channel \n
+Folder relay for test your relay 4 channel

 Folder pymongo for test connection of mongodb and raspberry pi